wasserth/TotalSegmentator/docs/TotalSegmentatorImproved.md

 1. Use `--export-mesh --export-format stl` to generate STL files directly
 2. In Blender: File → Import → STL
-3. The smoothed segmentations will provide better mesh quality
+3. The exporter pads edges and attempts to fill mesh holes by default so meshes are closed where anatomy meets scan bounds.
+Disable with `--no-mesh-pad-edges` / `--no-mesh-fill-holes` if needed.

 ## Command-Line Options